On transverse $R$-covered minimal foliations: The non orientable cases

 \subsection{Product Anosov foliations again}

-Here we generalize the result of \S~\ref{s.prod} to the non orientable case.
-We assume we are under the hypothesis of Proposition \ref{productproduct} except that we do not assume transverse orientability of $\cF_1, \cF_2$.
-We use the same notation as in \S~\ref{s.prod}.
+Here we generalize the result of \S~\ref{s.prod} to the non orientable case and use the same notation as in that section.
+Let $(\cF_1, \cF_2)$ be a pair of minimal transverse foliations on $M(A)$.

 Lift to a finite normal cover where the foliations are transversely orientable.
-This finite normal cover is homeomorphic to $M(A')$.
+This finite normal cover is homeomorphic to $M(A')$ (on which $A'$ is just a power of $A$).
 Let $\Phi'$ be the suspension Anosov flow in $M(A')$.
 In particular it is the lift of the suspension flow $\Phi$ in $M(A)$.
 Let $\cF'_i$ be the respective lifts to $M(A')$.
 Proposition \ref{productproduct} has 3 options.
 In option (1), $\cF'_1$ is isotopic to say the stable foliation of $\Phi'$ and $\cF'_2$ is isotopic to the unstable foliation of $\Phi'$.
 It follows that $\cF_1$ is isotopic to the stable foliation of $\Phi$, and $\cF_2$ is isotopic to the unstable foliation of $\Phi$.
 It follows that $\cG$ is isotopic to the orbit foliation of $\Phi$.

 In case (2), both $\cF'_1, \cF'_2$ are isotopic to the stable foliation of $\Phi'$.
 So both $\cF_1, \cF_2$ are isotopic to the stable foliation of $\Phi$.
 This implies that $\cG$ is isotopic to the strong stable foliation $\cF^{ss}_A$.
 Similarly one deals with case (3).